EdmundBenedict/lordcephei.github.io/pages/gw-self-energy.md

 + **readsekb [<i>fn</i>]**\\
   reads the self-energy from a binary file.
 In the absence **<i>fn</i>**, the file name defaults to _seb.ext_{: style="color: green"}.

++ units Ry\\
+  select Rydberg units for which data is to be output
++ units eV\\
+  select electron vole units for which data is to be output

 + **evsync**\\
   replace quasiparticle levels read from _se.ext_{: style="color: green"} by recalculating them with the same algorithm **lmf**{: style="color: blue"} uses.